What is Medicare Part D? (Coverage Details for 2025)

 - Special Enrollment Period (SEP): Must meet certain criteria to enroll, such as moving to another state or if your Medicare provider changes its coverage options.

 Your IEP is the best time to sign up since you’ll have access to the lowest prices.
 Waiting to enroll can make it harder to get prescription coverage later.
-You’ll also pay a 1% penalty for every month you didn’t Part D.
+You’ll also pay a 1% penalty for every month you didn’t Part D. If you’re still working or otherwise insured by an employer’s or spouse’s insurance policy, you won’t pay any penalties.

 Enter your zip code below to view companies that have cheap insurance rates.